learn-co-curriculum/react-hooks-react-app-example/README.md

 npm start
 ```

 This will host the app and open a browser window to display it.
-If the browser
+If the server
-doesn't open, but the server started correctly, you can use the links that
+started correctly but the browser doesn't open, you can use the links that
 appear in the terminal to access the app.
-They should look something like the
+They should look something like this:
-following:

 ```sh
 Local:            http://localhost:3000